mmistakes/minimal-mistakes/_posts/2017-09-30-first-post.md

 ---
 title: "First Post"
 categories:
-  - Deep Learning
+  - admin
 tags:
-  - deep
-  - learning
-  - machine
-  - learning
-  - optimization
+  - administration
 ---

 Testing!
+Hi!
+This will be my new website from now on, for any academic purposes.